Resrcify/Resrcify.SharedKernel/src/Resrcify.SharedKernel.Repository/README.md

     ```

 ## Configuration
-To use the repository service, configure it in your application's startup code or dependency injection setup.
+To use this library, configure it in your application's startup code or dependency injection setup.
 ```csharp
 using Microsoft.Extensions.DependencyInjection;
 using Resrcify.SharedKernel.Repository.Abstractions;